Rear Tire/Tube Replacement (10" x 3.5")

-- Motor Connector - Reconnect the motor connector by aligning the 2 stripes on each side of the connector, pushing the connector firmly together, and then tightening the silver ring with (clockwise).
-After tightened, push the connector down into the floor of the controller compartment.
+- Motor Connector - Reconnect the motor connector by aligning the 2 stripes on each side of the connector, pushing the connector firmly together, and then tightening the silver ring (clockwise).
+After tightening, push the connector down into the floor of the controller compartment.

 Have more questions?
 Contact email@example.com